zommerfelds/sortable-challenge/README.md

 ## Approach
 For this kind of task it is often the case that a few good hand-crafted rules beat rather complex machine learning methods.
 If we assume that we want write code for use in production that needs to be adapted and maintained, then simpler and extensible methods are likely a better choice than very complex systems with a slightly better performance (of course there are exceptions).
 The machine learning approach also suffers from no labeled test set in this case, so we can't easily optimize an estimator.

 Data exploration is key in this challenge.
 I have experimented with different rules and looked at the percentage of matches, negatives and positives.
-The code contains a set of rules that seem to work reasonable well.
+The code contains a set of rules that seem to work reasonably well, considering that many listings are for products that don't exist.

 <img src="plot/plot.png" width="500" alt="Histogram of number of matched products">